 We’ve made a lot of fairy doors for our fairy creations, and I realized the other day that I’ve never actually shared a tutorial on how to make one.
-Until today that is?
-This one is special, though.
-Not only is it a stained glass fairy door…….
+Okay, that’s not completely true.
+I have done a tutorial on making miniature barn doors, but they hide something plain in the house.
+And as far as I know, the fairies haven’t used them…. yet 😉 So today, I’d like to show you how to make a stained glass fairy door.

 What you need